International Day of Friendship

 On an individual level, use this day to promote friendship in big and small ways.
 You can begin by "extending an olive branch" to a sibling or a family member, a neighbor, or an old friend who we've had a falling out with.
 If we all try just a little the world will be a friendlier, more peaceful place.

 The origin of International Day of Friendship has roots as far back as 1919 in the United States.
-The country of Paraguay first celebrate this day on an national level on July 30, 1958.
+The country of Paraguay was the first to celebrate this day on an national level on July 30, 1958.
 Other countries with early celebrations include: several countries in South America, Bangladesh, India, and Malaysia.
 Different countries celebrated this day on varying dates in July, August and April.

 In 2011, the United Nations declared this an official international day, to be celebrated annually on July 30th.